otan-cockroach/crdb-blog-posts/time-blog.md

 zone offset.
 This can be significant for us as `19:00-07` is different to the value it is stored as — `19:00+00`.
 * For TIMESTAMPTZ, we've got `01:00`, which looks way off.
-Remember — TIMESTAMPTZ is a UTC offset, which displays in the session time zone.
-We've parsed TIMESTAMPTZ with `+11:00` (which is parsed as ISO8601 format unlike SET TIME ZONE) but we are displaying TIMESTAMPTZ in the time zone`-07:00` as we have set the TIME ZONE to be in California.
+Remember — TIMESTAMPTZ is a "UTC offset", which displays in the session time zone.
+We've parsed TIMESTAMPTZ with `+11:00 (which is parsed as ISO8601 format unlike SET TIME ZONE) but we are displaying TIMESTAMPTZ in the time zone`-07:00` as we have set the TIME ZONE to be in California.
 With an 18 hour time difference, that places the opening ceremony at 1am local time in California, as you can see from the